-Chaffinch Map of Scotland is a poem written in 1965 by Edwin Morgan (b.
-1920), Poet Laureate of Glasgow (1999) and (since 2004) Scottish National Poet (1).
-The work looks deceptively simple, while in fact it is a cleverly multilayered combination of poetry, cartography, ornithology, linguistics, and maybe just a hint of Scottish nationalism (2).
+Chaffinch Map of Scotland is a poem written in 1965 by Edwin Morgan (1920-2010), Poet Laureate of Glasgow for 1999 and Scotland’s first National Poet (1).
+The work looks deceptively simple; in fact, it is a cleverly multilayered combination of poetry, cartography, ornithology, linguistics, and maybe just a hint of Scottish nationalism (2).

 The chaffinch (3), or spink, is a small songbird of the Fringillidae family, and can be distinguished by its greenish rump and white bars on its wings (the male additionally by its blue-grey cap and reddish belly).
 This most common of European finch species is noted for its powerful and typical song.
 Chaffinches have an innate ability to sing, but also adapt to the songs of ‘teachers’ in their vicinity.
 This explains the curious incidence of regional variation in their song, a trait their song shares with human speech.